kartoza/miniSASS/docs/src/developer/authentication.md

 ### Summary

-The `Authentication API`, is responsible for login , registration and password reset.
+The `Authentication API, is responsible for login, registration and password reset.